EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 sudo reboot
 ```

-Once the system has rebooted, the migration process can be considered
+Once the system has rebooted, the support switching process can be considered
 complete.
 In order to quickly verify that it was carried out successfully, we
 can check the distribution description: